nbeversl/urtext_docs/README.md

 #### Example Child Node Using a Node Pointer

-The example Pointer above becomes a child of this node, visible in the [Table of Contents](#table-of-contents) or using the other tree views described in [Trees](#trees).
+The example Pointer above becomes a child of this node, visible in the [Table of Contents](#table-of-contents) or using the other tree views described in [ MISSING LINK : 00h ] .

 The advantages to Node Pointers are many, including: